wathipol-sandbox/KauriTestTask/README.md

 ## Demo:

-The application can be deployed to Google Cloud Run(+ Google Cloud Container Registry) using simple GitHub Actions CI flow
+The application can be deployed to Google Cloud Run(+ Google Cloud Container Registry) using simple GitHub Actions CI flow.
+Will be be aviable only for few days for preview access.

 API endpoint's aviable from here: